meeber/titor/README.md

 - Continuous Integration via [Travis CI](https://travis-ci.org/)
 - Source Mapping via [Source Map Support](https://github.com/evanw/node-source-map-support)

-Write your source code and tests using the latest ECMAScript features.

-When you're ready to build, Titor:
+Titor's build script does the following:

-- Tests, lints, and calculates test coverage on your source
+- Test, lint, and calculate test coverage of your source
-- Creates two builds:
+- Create two builds:
     1. **Current**: Minimally transpiled to Node v6.x.x
     2. **Legacy**: Fully transpiled to ES5
-- Creates an entry point for your package so that when its imported, it automatically serves the best build based on the consumer's Node version
+- Create an entry point for your package that automatically serves the best build to consumers based on their Node version
-- Tests your builds
+- Test your builds
-- Creates a browser bundle for each build
+- Create a browser bundle for each build
-- Creates a browser bundle for each build's tests
+- Create a browser bundle for each build's tests
-- Reports test coverage to Coveralls if built from within Travis CI
+- Report test coverage to Coveralls if built from within Travis CI

 # Background